MonuVerma-02/MyMovieApp/README.md

  emissions in one object liveDataMerger.
 Then, liveData1 and liveData2 will become sources for the MediatorLiveData liveDataMerger and every time onChanged callback is called for either of them, we set a new value in liveDataMerger.

- In our Sample code we used like we have added live data instances popularMoviesLiveData,searchMovieLiveData,currentMovieLiveData,topRateMovieLiveData,upcomingMovieLiveData as datasource in MediatorLiveData and we are observing it in ui if anything changes then update the ui or notify the ui about changes, so that is the use case where we can used MediatorLiveData.
+ In our Sample code we used like we have added live data instances popularMoviesLiveData, searchMovieLiveData, currentMovieLiveData, topRateMovieLiveData,  upcomingMovieLiveData as datasource in MediatorLiveData and we are observing it in ui if anything changes then update the ui or notify the ui about changes, so that is the use case where we can used MediatorLiveData.

  ### Navigation Component
  The Navigation component uses a navigation graph to manage your app's navigation.
 A navigation graph is a resource file